dotnet/docs-maui/docs/user-interface/controls/collectionview/populate-data.md

 });
 ```

-In this example, the `SwipeView` content is a `Grid` that defines the appearance of each item in the `CollectionView`.
+In this example, the `SwipeView` content is a <xref:Microsoft.Maui.Controls.Grid> that defines the appearance of each item in the `CollectionView`.
 The swipe items are used to perform actions on the `SwipeView` content, and are revealed when the control is swiped from the left side:

 :::image type="content" source="media/populate-data/swipeview.png" alt-text="Screenshot of CollectionView context menu items.":::